fieldtrip/website/reference/ft_datatype_spike.md

  Revision history:

+ (2020/latest) Add an explicit xxxdimord for each of the known fields.

  (2012) Changed the dimensionality of the waveform to allow both stereotrode and tetrode data to be represented.

- (2011/latest) Defined a consistent spike data representation that can also contain the Fourier spectrum and other fields.
+ (2011) Defined a consistent spike data representation that can also contain the Fourier spectrum and other fields.
 Use the xxxdimord to indicate the dimensions of the field.